dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 If we want to resolve ethnic tensions in America, we need communication and we can't immediately respond to a differing viewpoint by escalating tension.

-> Just to clarify, none of this article should be taken as a critique
-> on Black Lives Matter protestors.
-Instead, the following is advice
-> for any social movement.

 We have to respond to intolerance itself with tolerance!
 That doesn't mean we should be passively tolerant of intolerance, but gauge your